geopython/pygeoapi/docs/source/configuration.rst

         on_exceed: throttle  # throttle or error (default=throttle)

     # configuration to specify directory tree for HTML page templates
+    # omit this to use the default pygeoapi templates
     # overridable when redefined in resource level configuration
-    templates:  # omit this to use the default pygeoapi templates
+    templates:
-      # recommend using absolute paths
+      # recommended to use absolute paths
       path: /path/to/jinja2/templates/folder # path to templates folder containing the Jinja2 template HTML files
       static: /path/to/static/folder # path to static folder containing css, js, images and other static files referenced by the template